Close Close

 Grants

 $19,000 U.S. Department of State grant in summer of 2019 (with Dr. Rekha Datta).
-The grant funded a trip to Mumbai, India for MU debate students and faculty to teach debate to students in three Mumbai schools.
+The grant funded a trip to Mumbai, India, for Monmouth University debate students and faculty to teach debate to students in three Mumbai schools

 Courses